 The Stiftsgymnasium Melk, a monastic school, was founded in the 12th century, and the monastic library hosts a world famous manuscript collection.
 The monastery's scriptorium was one of the main medieval hubs of production of manuscripts.

 Today's Baroque abbey was built between 1702 and 1736 and designed by the architect Jakob Prandtauer; while the Marmorsaal contains pillars covered in red marble and a ceiling with allegorical paintings by Paul Troger.
-The library occupies two floors and preserves about 80,000 volumes of inestimable value, to the point that in his novel “The Name of the Rose”, Umberto Eco named one of the protagonists "Adso of Melk" as a tribute to the abbey and its famous library.
-The Stiftskirche boasts an impressive number of windows and is richly embellished with marble and frescoes by Johann Michael Rottmayr.
+The library occupies two floors and preserves about 80,000 volumes of inestimable value, to the point that in his novel “The Name of the Rose”, Umberto Eco named one of the protagonists "Adso of Melk" to honor the abbey and its famous library.
+The Stiftskirche boasts an impressive number of windows, decorated with marble and frescoes by Johann Michael Rottmayr.

-Melk Abbey is until today a stout symbol of spirituality and art, Austria’s spiritual and theological center on the Danube, enriching Europe and the world of Christianity with its inestimable value.
+Melk Abbey is until today a stout symbol of spirituality and art, Austria’s spiritual and theological center on the Danube, enriching Europe and the world of Christianity with its immeasurable value.

-On our Melk shore excursion, we will stroll together through the cobbled streets of the small but alluring historical centre, admiring and revealing the history behind the various buildings built between the 15th and 17th centuries, such as the Rathaus, and the Haus am Stein.
+Our Melk shore excursion will also include a stroll through the cobbled streets of the small but alluring historical centre, where one can reveal and admire the history behind the various buildings built between the 15th and 17th centuries, such as, the Rathaus and the Haus am Stein.

-Embark with us on a journey through Melk’s unique history, culture and nature; feel the spiritual atmophere on our Melk shore excursion!
+Embark with us on a journey through Melk’s unique history, culture and nature; feel the spiritual atmosphere on our Melk shore excursion!